-Study sheds light on pregnancy complications and overturns common beliefJuly 3rd, 2012 in Arthritis & Rheumatism /
+Study sheds light on pregnancy complications and overturns common beliefJuly 3, 2012 in Medicine & Health / Arthritis & Rheumatism

 A study led by Hospital for Special Surgery researchers has demonstrated that women who have a specific type of antibody that interferes with blood vessel function are at risk for adverse pregnancy outcomes and that other antibodies in the same family thought to cause pregnancy complications do not put women at risk.